freenas/freenas-docs/userguide/sharing.rst

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-By default, the :guilabel:`Mapall` options show as *N/A*.
+By default, the :guilabel:`Mapall` fields are not set.
 This means
-that when a user connects to the NFS share, they connect with the
+that when a user connects to the NFS share, the user has the
 permissions associated with their user account.
 This is a security
 risk if a user is able to connect as *root* as they will have complete
 access to the share.

-A better scenario is to do the following:
+A better option is to do this:

 #.
 Specify the built-in *nobody* account to be used for NFS access.